XTYperGuy/XTYperGuy/README.md

 ## 💬 Quote

-> “Hack the planet.” — Neo
+> "The world is code.
+Hack it." — Neo